top of page

 Although Think Time is entered by VUGen during recording, it is often unrealistic.

-By including them in the Transaction Timer table, the scripter has the opportunity to tailor them based on a more appropriate value that represents how long it would take for a competent user to execute that step.
+By including it in the Transaction Timer table, the scripter has the opportunity to tailor it based on a more appropriate value that represents how long it would take for a competent user to execute that step.

-The Process Raw operation will (optionally) replace all think time functions that LoadRunner may have inserted, with the value from the Transaction Timer table, and places them immediately prior to the relevant start transaction timer (refer to the script illustration above).
+The Process Raw operation will (optionally) replace all think time functions that LoadRunner may have inserted, with the value from the Timer table, and places them immediately prior to the relevant start transaction timer.

 Response Time NFR Column